browserstack/protractor-browserstack/README.md

 ---

 **Protractor is no longer supported by the Angular team.
-If you're looking for alternatives, here are our popular frameworks with migration guides:**
+If you're looking for alternatives, here are popular frameworks with migration guides:**

 - **Selenium based**
   - [Nightwatch](https://nightwatchjs.org/guide/migrating-to-nightwatch/from-protractor.html)